nomeata/bSpokeLight/README.md

 Now rotate the wheel so that the LED strip is horizontal, and the end with the white sensor is on the left.
 How far is the strip above the center of the hub?
 Measure this number in “LEDs”, i.e. using another strip.
 Pass this number as the **offset**.
 If the LED strip is actually below the hub, then the number is negative.

+Usually the middle piece of the strip is not directly above or below the hub;
+in that case, you can ignore this paragraph.
+But otherwise, you need a **shift**.
+Measure how far the center of the strip is to the left of the hub.
+Pass this number as the **shift**.
+If the strip is actually shifted to the right, then the number is negative.

-You can now pass these parameters when creating your firmware, for example (with a very wide hub):
+You pass these parameters when creating your firmware, for example (with a very wide hub, and no shift):

     $ bSpokeLight --offset 7 --rotation 10.5 --output my-firmware.bin …